Hemakuma/cisco-dc-automation/LabGuide/section-6-3-jenkins.md

    ![jenkins](/images/jenkins-300.png)

+8. Make sure you select the newly created credentials for your repository.
+Credentials section should show your new credential.

-8.  the trigger for the build job.
+9. Create the trigger for the build job.

 	![jenkins](/images/jenkins-401.png)